Yes, I’m totally that mom.

 Bad days are as given as gravity.
 Remind yourself and your kids that bad days are going to happen—even when everything is planned ahead, the curriculum is the best on the market, and everyone is wearing new clothes.
 Especially when everyone is wearing new clothes.
 I joke, but you get the point.

 No matter how much we prepare and perfectly arrange our homeschool, life has twists and turns we can't anticipate.
+You'll at times get behind on your homeschool schedule.
 Facing setbacks with perseverance, grit, and faith goes a long way to defining and strengthening us as a homeschool family.

 6. Remain Humble